August 8, 2023

 CoreView Configuration Manager: The Best Way to Automate Tenant Management In Azure AD

-CoreView Configuration Manager for Microsoft 365, Simeon Cloud, is a comprehensive tool designed to automate and streamline the management of Microsoft 365 configurations, including Azure AD.
-It offers a range of features that focus on enhancing efficiency, maintaining compliance, and ensuring consistency across multiple tenants.
+CoreView is a comprehensive tool designed to automate and streamline your Microsoft 365 configurations, including Azure AD.

 • Audit & Backup: Configuration Manager provides detailed audit trails of your Microsoft 365 environments, all viewable in a single pane of glass.
 This feature allows administrators to keep track of all changes and activities.
 In case of any configuration errors or accidental changes, Configuration Manager allows you to restore configurations to a desired state, enhancing the security and reliability of your Azure AD environment.